Involvement: Volleyball, Swimming, Orchestra, Asian Student Collective

-“I just completed my first year at Walker’s and I’m becoming a sophomore this year.
+“I came to Walker’s as a freshman and am I senior this year.
 Being a Cicerone is a way to use our own experience to connect with new families.
-With the role of a Cicerone, I not only want to show families about our courses and co-curricula, I also want to show families the warmth at Walker’s.”
+With the role of a Cicerone, I not only want to show families about our courses and co-curriculars, I also want to show families the warmth at Walker’s.”

 A unique experience I’ve had at Walker’s is the chamber ensemble, because I usually think of playing music as a large group where everyone is directed by the same director.
 When Ms. MacAlpine told us about creating a small chamber ensemble with no director and only seven people, I was so surprised and impressed that music can be demonstrated in so many ways.